 Motorola Moto g7 Play Review 2019

-Very cheap, but not quite as struggles in some areas
+Very cheap, but struggles in some areas

 $199 – that’s how much the new Moto g7 Play will set you back.
 From new.
 In 2019.
 Can a phone that costs just a fifth of the price of a new iPhone XS actually be any good?
 Well, it’s not perfect – but nor will it be for less than $200.
 In fact, in some aspects, the g7 Play struggles.
 But, in the areas that really matter, it’s an impressive bit of kit.